 Experts recommend thirty minutes of moderate exercise a day at least five times a week.
 It can be all in one half- hour, or split into three periods of ten minutes or in smaller bouts of activity throughout your day.

 A good starting point may be to begin with a short five-minute brisk walk in your local park.
 Then build up gradually, increasing slowly to the full 30 minutes over a number of weeks.
-Walking is great for your health and there are hundreds of walking groups open to all ages around the country.
+Walking is great for your health.
+There are walking groups open to different ages around the country.